- Gros Morne National Park, a UNESCO World Heritage Site

 Meals: Breakfast, Dinner

 Our Newfoundland adventure comes to an end.
-Following breakfast, you will transfer to the airport for your return flight home.
+Following breakfast, you will transfer to the airport on your own, for your return flight home.

 Meals: Breakfast